 Click on the link below to take you to the section you'd like to read:

-Study Status: ongoing
+Study Status: complete

 The main source of support for many kinship carers comes from family, friends and community groups.
 However, we don’t know who this more informal support is available to, what role it plays and how this differs with factors like kinship carer and child age, child needs, religion, ethnicity and location.

-The objectives are to:
+The objectives were to: